-- Comprehensive Coverage Covers loss to a covered auto from any cause other than a vehicle's collision with another object or the vehicle is overturned.
-Comprehensive Coverage is designed to dovetail with Collision Coverage.
-Most losses that aren't covered under Collision will be covered under Comprehensive.
-An example is a vehicle theft.
+Comprehensive coverage applies to loss to a covered auto from any cause other than the vehicle's overturn or its collision with another object.
+Comprehensive coverage is designed to dovetail with Collision coverage.
+Most losses not covered under Collision are covered under Comprehensive.
+Examples are losses caused by windstorms, hail, fire, vandalism, or theft.

-Losses caused by flying missiles or falling objects are covered by Comprehensive Coverage.
-Also covered are glass breakage and losses caused by a collision with a bird or animal.
-Here are examples of losses that would be covered by Comprehensive Coverage:
+Also covered by Comprehensive insurance are glass breakage and losses caused by flying missiles, falling objects or collision with a bird or animal.
+Here are some examples:

-- A rock rolls off a hill and falls onto your pickup, which is parked nearby.
+- A rock rolls off a hill and falls onto your pickup truck.
 The impact causes a large dent in the hood of your truck.

 - A heavy pine cone falls onto the windshield of a private passenger vehicle you own, cracking the glass.